-Greenland is an adventurer's paradise but it is also a perfect destination for wildlife enthusiasts and culture-seekers.
+Greenland is an adventurer's paradise.
 From the rugged, polar desert in the north to glacial-carved fjords and sheep farms in the south, the country hosts more than its fair share of thrilling destinations.
-Take a look at the best nine things to do on the world's largest island:
+Between the nature, culture and action, voyagers looking to make the most of Greenland tourism will have no trouble.
+Take a look at the best nine things to do in the world's largest island:

 1. Trek the prehistoric ice sheet

-The Greenland ice sheet covers 80% of the country, dating back to 10,000 years at its edges.
-In some places you can walk on this permanent historical monument – a remnant from the last Ice Age – where you'll see snowy mountains, frozen freshwater, and a thrilling array of fauna.
-Fun facts: The ice sheet's total area of 695,000 square miles is equal to 14 times the size of England, and this ice contains 10% of the world's reserves of freshwater.
+The Greendlandic Ice Sheet covers 80 percent of the country, dating back up to 10,000 years at its edges.
+In some places you can walk on this permanent historical monument - a remnant from the last ice age - where you'll see snowy mountains, frozen freshwater and an array of fauna.
+Fun facts: The ice's total area of 695,000 square miles equals 14 times the size of England, and the ice contains 10 percent of the world's reserves of fresh water.

-The 'yin' to the glaciers' 'yang', Greenland's hot springs are perfect for thawing chilly limbs – and there are hundreds of hot springs scattered throughout the landscape.
-The most popular are the Uunartoq hot springs on the island of Uunartoq (east Greenland) and Disko Island's hot springs, which are a short boat ride away from Illulissat.
-These natural hot springs sit at a cozy 100 degrees Fahrenheit, though some get as hot as 140 degrees!
+The Yin to the glaciers' Yang, Greenland's hot springs are perfect for thawing chilly limbs.
+Although the country is not known for these hot pools - or anything hot, for that matter - there are hundreds of them scattered through the landscape.
+The most popular are the Uunartoq hot springs in the island of Uunartoq (east Greenland) and Disko Island's hot springs, which are a short boat ride away from Illulissat.
+These natural "bathtubs" sit at a cozy 100 degrees Fahrenheit, though some get as hot as 140 degrees!

-The northern lights, or aurora borealis, are referred to as the "biggest light show on the earth".
-During the winter months, the dark sky glows with illuminations that make for an unprecedented natural phenomenon.
-For those taking a Greenland voyage to witness the northern lights, your best opportunities to see them are between December and February, when the nights are clearer than other times of year.
+The Northern Lights, or Aurora Borealis, are referred to as the "biggest light show on the earth."
+During the winter months, the dark sky glows with neon illuminations that make for an unprecedented natural phenomenon.
+For those taking a Greenland cruise to witness the lights, be sure to come between December and February when the nights are clearer than other times of year.

 5. Visit the world's largest national park

-Spanning 870 miles, Greenland National Park takes the title of the largest national park on Earth.
-It is described as the 'Patagonia of the Arctic' and its biggest draw is its rugged beauty and abundance of flora and fauna, including caribou, fox, and musk oxen, the largest land mammal in Greenland.
-In the park you can gaze across crystal-clear waters tucked between towering mountains and spot giant walrus or even the majestic polar bear.
+Spanning 870 miles, Greenland National Park takes the title of the largest national park on earth.
+Its biggest draw is undoubtedly its abundance of flora and fauna.
+However, the park is fairly hard to access - no one lives in the region.
+Ittoqqortoormiit in Northeast Greenland is the gateway to the park itself, and you can take cruise expeditions there.
+Once here, you can gaze across crystal-clear water tucked between mountains moments before spotting giant walruses and the majestic polar bear.
 Greenland National Park is truly an Arctic paradise.

 6. See mummies in the Greenland National Museum

 As one of the first museums established in Greenland, the National Museum houses collections that stretch 4,500 years in history, from Danish artifacts to archaeology to preserved ruins.
-The Inuit Archaeological Collections and the Norse Collections are popular, though the jewel in the museum is the four people buried in full dresses who lived in the year 1475.
+The Inuit Archaeological Collections are a big hit, as are the the Norse Collections, though the jewel is the four people buried in full dresses who lived in the year 1475.
 These are natural mummies, produced by freezing temperatures.

 7. Get up close and personal with whales

-Most fjords typically melt by May, so June and July are the best times to take a whale-watching tour and sail between the icebergs and spot whales.
-A good launching-off point is Narsaq, where the glaciers north of town leave the waters rich with minke whales, not to mention seals, salmon, and trout.
+Embark on a whale-watching tour.
+For animal lovers, this is an incredible experience, though you'll need the summer months to do it.
+Most fjords typically melt by May, so June and July are the best times to sail between the icebergs and spot whales.
+A good launching-off point is Narsaq, where the glaciers north of town leave the waters rich in minke whales, not to mention seals, salmon and trout.

 8. Explore Viking sites

 Walk through the vestiges of Erik the Red's 1,000-year-old Norse colonies in southern Greenland.
-The Viking explorer set sail from Iceland to venture across a land covered in ice, which he settled and named 'Greenland'.
-Today, the oldest and best-preserved remnant in the country is Hvalsey Church, an abandoned Greenlandic settlement in Hvalsey.
-The church was the location of the last written record of Greenlandic Norse: a wedding in 1408.
+Back then, the Viking explorer set sail from Iceland to venture across a land covered in ice, which he settled and named Greenland.
+Today, the oldest and best-preserved remnants in the country are Hvalsey Church, an abandoned Greenlandic settlement in Hvalsey.
+The church was the location of the last written record of the Greenlandic Norse: a wedding in 1408.

 9. Experience Arctic wildlife on a sled

-How often do you get to go mushing through the snow to spot reindeer, musk oxen, and polar bear?
-Take a sleigh ride January through April to see some breathtaking wildlife in the Arctic terrain, such as eagles, ptarmigan, lemmings, and the rare Arctic wolf.
+How often do you get to go mushing through the snow to spot reindeer, musk oxen and polar bear?
+Opt for a sled excursion January through April to see some breathtaking wildlife in the Arctic terrain, such as eagles, ptarmigan, lemmings and the rare Arctic wolf.
 The most common sightings of polar bears occur in northern and eastern Greenland, where the beast hunts from the sea ice.